South Australia is the perfect destination for unbeatable food and produce, spectacular natural scenery and unique wildlife.

 For lunch, Le Souk at Adelaide Central Market is a place where you can experience genuine Algerian hospitality.

-Take some free time to explore the city on foot, or by the free tram.
+In the afternoon, take some free time to explore the city on foot, or by the free tram.
 North Terrace is often referred to as Adelaide’s Cultural Boulevard where South Australia's history lives.
 Not just in museums and the South Australian Art Gallery, but in memorials, statues, plaques - and the many splendid historic buildings.

-Time for some retail therapy!
+Time for some retail therapy.
 Rundle Mall is the shopping heart of Adelaide.
 Created in 1976 as Australia's first pedestrian mall, you will find more than 600 retail stores, four major department stores and 15 arcades there.